 Rich and I awoke shortly after 5:00am from our relatively restless sleep.
 Unsuccessful at trying to get a bit more rest, we were on our way again by 6:00am after a quick cleanup.
-We arrived at another traditional stop, LL Bean, just before 7:30.
+We arrived at another traditional stop, LL Bean in Freeport, just before 7:30.
 We spent some time looking around the store, trying on some jeans and having coffee (for Rich) and tea (for me) before continuing on our journey.

 We poked around the area and took some photos while our sandwiches were being made.
 As soon as we obtained them and sat down at a picnic table outside, the dark clouds that had been encroaching blocked the sun and the wind started to whip our plates and our food around.
 We had been expecting a cold front to pass through today—I guess this was it!
 Drops began to fall and within a minute it was flat-out pouring.
 We moved to a table beneath the balcony which offered some protection, and we finished our food without getting too wet.